Boat capsizes in Chicago River

 The incident occurred at about 3 p.m.
 No one was injured.

-The small boat belonged to a contractor and a Wendella employee was on the boat and rescued by a larger Wendella tour boat.
+The small boat belonged to a contractor and a Wendella employee was on the boat and rescued by a large tour boat.

 At one point, the employee was standing atop the overturned boat.